itsxwang/software-development/Backend/Networking/TCPandUDP.md

 ## TCP

-**Transmission Control Protocol (TCP)** is a connection-oriented protocol used for reliable, in order, and error-checked data transmission over the Internet.
+**Transmission Control Protocol (TCP)** is a connection-oriented protocol used for reliable, in order, and error-checked data transmission over the Internet.\
+TCP works with the Internet Protocol (IP) to establish and maintain a network conversation allowing applications to exchange data reliably.

 - **Connection-Oriented:** Establishes a connection using a three-way handshake before data transfer and and a four-step process to close connections properly.
 - **Reliability:** Guarantees delivery of data packets in the correct order, retransmitting lost packets as needed.